TeachmanLab/MT-Data-ManagingAnxietyStudy-Cleaning/README.md

 paper make it seem like they skipped the OASIS at one session, their session labels in the Set A OASIS table differ from the session labels for the OASIS in the Set A task log (which are consecutive).
 Moreover, some of these participants' session dates in the Set A OASIS table differ from their dates for corresponding sessions in the Set A RR table.
+(Note: The clean data used in the main outcomes paper lacks a task log and lacks session dates.)
 - The session labels were corrected to be consecutive in Set B.
 - For participants whose session labels in Set A and in the clean data used in the main outcomes paper make it seem like they skipped the OASIS at Session 1, most of the dates in the Set A OASIS